lakshmansinghmalviya/pinggyfrontend/README.md

 npm run dev

-The application will run on http://localhost:3000.
+The application will run on http://localhost:3000. or The application will run on https://pinggyfrontend-omrluewk1-lslakshman2024-gmailcoms-projects.vercel.app/.